talkowski-lab/rCNV2/data_curation/CNV/README.md

 ## Case-control "metacohorts"

-For analyses, we combined CNV data from multiple cohorts into six matched groups, dubbed **metacohorts**, to control for technical differences between individual data sources and cohorts.
+For analyses, we combined CNV data from multiple cohorts into seven matched groups, dubbed **metacohorts**, to control for technical differences between individual data sources and cohorts.

 Individual cohorts were assigned to metacohorts on the basis of similarity in CNV counts across the genome, which matched expectations based on platforms and processing pipelines for each callset.